Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 The system command is an internal command that provides a bridge from the high-level function interface of the Gac14 Datapack to the low-level interfaces of Gac14 Mods.

 ## Disclaimer ##
-The command's documented here are for use within the Gac14 Datapack.
-They are for expert use only.
+The command's documented here are intended soley for use within the Gac14 Datapack.
-Many commands will make assumptions about the context they are run in, and the arguments they receive and will usually not validate these assumptions.
+Many commands will make assumptions about the context they are run in, and the arguments they receive and will usually not validate these assumptions (as such, if an assumption fails the result is usually undefined behavior).
 Additionally, these commands are subject to change without notice.
 As such, any person who uses the commands documented here does so AT THERE OWN RISK.
-No person who provided this documentation to your, or provided any mod that adds a subcommand, documented or not, to the system command, shall be held liable for any damage of any kind under any circumstances, direct or indirect, pertaining to your use and/or misuse of the system command.
+No person who provided this documentation to you, or provided any mod that adds a subcommand, documented or not, to the system command, shall be held liable under any circumstances for any damage of any kind, direct or indirect, pertaining to your use and/or misuse of the system command.

 ## Syntax ##